 Worth all the metaphorical cranking and freezer rage?
 145%.

-Remove 1/2 cup macerated peaches and set aside.
+- Remove 1/2 cup macerated peaches and set aside.
 Blend all remaining ingredients on medium speed until very, very smooth, a few minutes.
 Add in remaining 1/2 cup of peaches and pulse a couple times, leaving some chunks for texture.
-Chill until very cold, then churn and freeze according to manufacturer's directions.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.